dekoder-org/donation-encourager/README.md

 excludeSelector | `"hr, h6, aside"` | Don't take those elements into account for the box positioner. contentTypes | `CONTENT_TYPES_DEFAULT` | Defines the content types to track and how to spell them in the box body text.
 See content types section below. twingleWidgetUrl | `""` | If you use Twingle, indicate your Twingle widget URL to render the donation widget directly in the donation encourager box.
 How to find your widget URL: Log into to your TwingleManager, go to Project settings of your desired project, copy the "URL of the donation page", replace `/page` with `/widget` at the end of that URL.
-The Twingle widget URL should have the following format: `https://spenden.twingle.de/[YOUR-COMPANY-NAME]/[PROJECT-NAME]/[WIDGET-ID]/widget`. ctaTargetUrl | `function(amount) {return "https://www.dekoder.org/de/spenden?tw_amount=" + amount;}` | Alternatively: Provide an URL of your custom donation site.
-When a user pushes the Donate-button your custom donation site will be opened in a new tab. `ctaTargetUrl` can be a string or also a function with the selected total amount as an argument. intrusivenessLevels | `INTRUSIVENESS_LEVELS_DEFAULT` | See Intrusiveness section below. wrapperClass | `"donation-encourager__wrapper"` | All donation encourager boxes will be wrapped in a div-container with that class. storageKey | `"donation-encourager-tracker"` | Tracker data will be stored in localStorage under this key. trackerEnabled | `true` | Enables or disables the tracking of reading time and read contents.
+The Twingle widget URL should have the following format: `https://spenden.twingle.de/[YOUR-COMPANY-NAME]/[PROJECT-NAME]/[WIDGET-ID]/widget`. ctaTargetUrl | `function(amount) { return "https://www.dekoder.org/de/spenden?tw_amount=" + amount; }` | Alternatively: Provide an URL of your custom donation site.
+When a user pushes the Donate-button your custom donation site will be opened in a new tab. `ctaTargetUrl` can be a string or also a function with the selected total amount as an argument. intrusivenessLevels | `INTRUSIVENESS_LEVELS_DEFAULT` | See Intrusiveness section below. itemSelectorSettings | `{ items: ITEMS_DEFAULT, preselectedItemsFilter: function(item, i) { return i === 0; } }` | Provide an array of item objects for the ItemSelector (see section below) and an filter function to define which of them should be preselected by default. wrapperClass | `"donation-encourager__wrapper"` | All donation encourager boxes will be wrapped in a div-container with that class. storageKey | `"donation-encourager-tracker"` | Tracker data will be stored in localStorage under this key. trackerEnabled | `true` | Enables or disables the tracking of reading time and read contents.
 All tracking is done entirely on the user's machine.
 None of this data will be send to any server.